 Figure 1.
-SPALENDAR animates people's past, present and forthcoming scheduled movements between event locations on a map.
+SPALENDAR animates peoples' past, present and forthcoming scheduled movements between event locations on a map.
 People see and interact with it on a public display.

 oriented structure: sequential representations of time units as boxes or time lines, where time flows (depending on granularity) from fractions of an hour to hours to days to weeks to months and even to years.
 Calendar events are typically packaged and sorted by time.
-This time-oriented visualization is highly useful, as it immediately reveals if and when events are occurring.
-Yet hierarchic presentation of detail is harder to discern because they are abstracted, abbreviated, shown at a small size, or even completely hidden.
-Event detail may not even be visible until one opens or drills down into a detailed view of the event.
-For example, as text about a one-hour meeting will likely not be shown in the limited space in a month view, one may have to switch from month view to day view and even to the hour view to actually see the detail.
+This time-based visualization is highly useful, as it immediately reveals if and when events are occurring.
+Yet details are harder to discern because they are abstracted, abbreviated, shown at a small size, or even completely hidden.
+Event details may not even be visible until one opens or drills down into a detailed view of the event.
+For example, as text about a one-hour meeting will likely not be shown in the limited space in a month view, one may have to drill down to a day view and even to the hour view to actually see the details.

-There are many times when it is useful to present this detail where people can acquire them at a glance, e.g., to know who is moving where over a larger period of time, including how people are meeting together.
+There are many times when it is exactly these details that are important to acquire at a glance, e.g., to know who is moving where over a larger period of time, including how people are meeting together.
 There are also various situations when an individual wants to see what is happening in the broader group context, and how their own events fit within that.
 Consider as one example a person who wants to informally 'catch up' briefly with several other colleagues who normally work in different nearby buildings.
 Calendar information could potentially help her find an opportune time, either immediately or over the next few days, where one or more of those others are free and happen to be near each other.
-This encourages casual interaction [10], and minimizes potential interruptions, travel time, and coordination effort.
+This encourages casual interaction [9], and minimizes potential interruptions, travel time, and coordination effort.
 Yet this is tedious with current calendars, as one has to: